dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-series-services.markdown

 The first line within the hook resets the internal state of the Dependency Injection container.
 It clears out any given provider or module.
-If you are not familiar with Dependency Injection, i would recommend reading the [official documentation](https://angular.io/docs/ts/latest/guide/dependency-injection.html) about it.
+If you are not familiar with Dependency Injection, I would recommend reading the [official documentation](https://angular.io/docs/ts/latest/guide/dependency-injection.html) about it.

 The second one clears out any remaining zone which fakes asynchronous operations like ```setTimeout```.